aoterodelaroza/aoterodelaroza.github.io/_critic2/manual/10_basinplot.md

   [OFF|OBJ|PLY|BASIN|DBASIN [npts.i]}]
   [ROOT root.s] [PREC delta.r] [VERBOSE] [MAP id.s|"expr"]
 ~~~
-Plot a primary bundle starting from a point in its interior, given by
+The BUNDLEPLOT keyword plots a primary bundle starting from a point in
+its interior, given by `x.r`, `y.r`, and `z.r` in crystallographic
-x.r y.r z.r in crystallographic coordinates (crystal) or molecular
+coordinates (crystal) or molecular Cartesian coordinates (molecule,
-Cartesian coordinates (molecule, default units: angstrom).
+default units: angstrom).
+The syntax of the BUNDLEPLOT keyword is
+essentially the same as BASINPLOT.

+The same bisection algorithm described in BASINPLOT is used in
+BUNDLEPLOT.
+The precision can be set with the PREC keyword to
+`delta.r` (default: 1d-5 bohr).
+The set of rays to be traced are
+obtained by a recursive subdivision (`lvl.i` cycles) of a cube (CUBE),
+an octahedron (TRIANG) or using a uniform distribution of `ntheta.i`
+times `nphi.i` points on the unit sphere (SPHERE).
+The output file has
+root `root.s` (ROOT keyword), and its format may be OFF, OBJ, PLY,
+BASIN or DBASIN with `npts.i` points sampled along each ray.

+If a 3D model format is used (OFF, OBJ, PLY), the MAP keyword can be
+used to create a color map of a given field (given by the field number
+or identifier `id.s`) or a field-containing expression ("expr") onto
+the surface.
+The color scale limits are the minimum and the maximum
+value of the field or expression on all the points of the surface.
 The
-bisection algorithm is used with precision delta.r (PREC keyword,
-default: 1d-5 bohr).
-The rays traced are obtained by a recursive
-subdivision (lvl.i cycles) a cube (CUBE), an octahedron (TRIANG) or
-using a uniform distribution of ntheta.i * nphi.i points on the unit
-sphere (SPHERE).
-The output file has root root.s, and its format may
-be OFF, OBJ, PLY, BASIN or DBASIN with npts.i points sampled along
-each ray.
-The initial polyhedron may be rotated a phase given by
-phtheta.r (polar angle) and phphi.r (azimuthal angle).

-If a 3d model format is used (OFF, OBJ, PLY), the MAP keyword can be
-utilized to colormap a given field (given by field number or
-identifier id.s) or field-containing expression ("expr") onto the
-surface.
-The color scale limits are the minimum and the maximum value
-of the field or expression on all the points of the surface.
-The
-mapping function is the same as in gnuplot (r=sqrt(x), g=x^3,
+mapping function is the same as in gnuplot:
+($$r =\sqrt{x}$$, $$g=x^3$$, $$b=\sin(360\times x)$$, with $$x$$
-b=sin(360*x), with x from 0 to 1).
+ranging from 0 to 1).

-Default values: TRIANG, lvl.i = 3, ntheta.i = nphi.i = 5, OBJ output,
+Default values: TRIANG, `lvl.i = 3`, `ntheta.i = nphi.i = 5`, OBJ output,
-phtheta.r = 0d0, phphi.r = 0d0, root.s = <root>-bundle.
+`root.s = <root>-bundle`.